tieandrews/dashGPT/README.md

     3. JS function processess the response and starts appending incoming text to the `innerHTML` of the `response window element`

 There is also a second clientside callback which disables the submit button so that it can not be pressed while the request is being processed.

+## Retrieval Augmented Generation: Reddit Jokes

+To demonstrate the incorporation of retrieval-augmented generation, we use the Reddit Jokes dataset.
+The dataset is available here: https://github.com/taivop/joke-dataset/blob/master/reddit_jokes.json

+The dataset is loaded into a ChromaDB vector database for local prototyping and demo purposes.
+You can switch out the Vector DB fairly easily.

 ## Running the DashGPT App